P4storn/vibratrickler-v2/Setup_manual.md

 1. `sudo raspi-config` > System > Network at boot > No _Speeds up boot._

 # WiringPi and safe shutdown button
-Creds to @drogon for this library!
-Lots more info at http://wiringpi.com/
+_You don't NEED a physical power-button for your RPi, but you might go crazy without it._ Creds to @drogon for this library!
+Lots more info at http://wiringpi.com/.
 1. Install WiringPi (for GPIO):
     - `wget https://project-downloads.drogon.net/wiringpi-latest.deb`
     - `sudo dpkg -i wiringpi-latest.deb`